yonkov/nasio/README.md

 ## Responsive
 Nasio has been fully optimised for small screen display.
 Your content will look beautiful whether it's viewed on a desktop, a tablet or a smartphone.

+## Translation-ready
+Nasio is a translation-ready theme and it comes with two default languages - English and Bulgarian.
+You can easily use poedit or any other translation plugin to translate it to any language you need.

 ## Theme Hook Alliance
 Nasio fully supports the [Theme Hook Alliance](https://github.com/zamoose/themehookalliance.